OkelloSam21/CSC210/README.md

 # CSC210-Assignments.:scream:
-CSC-210 I a repository that contains my java labs and Assignments for OOP-2.
+CSC-210 Is a repository that contains my java labs and Assignments for OOP-2.
  #